 Fall Garden Planting in Kansas

 Fall garden planting is for real gardeners!
-Daytime temperatures are brutal, but many veggies can still be planted and grown successfully.
+We are experiencing the most favorable conditions that we have seen in many years, so what are you waiting for?
 Your deadline is the first frost ( about October 20 in the Wichita area ) so timing is critical.

 When do I plant my Fall Garden?